 Double click on it will open the FTP Task Editor to configure it.
 Please change the task name and description.

-Within the Connection section, click on the drop-down arrow beside the FTPConnection shows the previously created FTP Connections (If any).
+Within the Connection section, click on the drop-down arrow beside the FTPConnection show the previously created FTP Connections (If any).
 Or click on the <New Connection..> option to create one.
-In this example, We are using the already created Connection from FTP Connection Manager article
+In this example, we use the already created Connection from the FTP Connection Manager article.

 Please click on the File Transfer tab to configure the FTP operations.
 The following screenshot shows the properties in this tab.

 If you’re going to choose a single file manually, please click on the browse (…) button beside this option to open the remote directory.
 In this example, we want to send all files (irrespective of extensions) from the FTP server to the local file system.
-So we are using Wildcard.
+So, we use Wildcard.

-Here, we are declaring the Local path manually, but in real-time, use variables.
+Here, we declare the Local path manually, using variables in real time.
 If we set the IsLocalPathVariable to False, configure the Source Connection using LocalPath Property.
 If you previously created the File Connection Manager, select it from the drop-down list.
 Otherwise, create one by selecting <New Connection..>.

-Once you chose the <New Connection..>, File Connection Manager Editor will open in a new window.
-Using this editor, we have to configure the connection with the existing folder.
-To do so, click on the Browse button and select the Existing Folder from the file system.
+Once you choose the <New Connection..>, File Connection Manager Editor will open in a new window.
+We have to configure the connection with the existing folder using this editor.
+To do so, click the Browse button and select the Existing Folder from the file system.

-OverwriteDetination: If we set the property to true, SSIS FTP Task overwrite the existing files in the Destination path.
+OverwriteDetination: If we set the property to true, the SSIS FTP Task overwrites the existing files in the Destination path.